 It is important to make a distinction between volunteering and unpaid practical training.
 The U.S. Department of Labor defines a volunteer as an “individual who performs hours of service…for civic, charitable, or humanitarian reasons, without promise, expectation or receipt of compensation for services rendered.”
 There is typically no direct supervision or mentorship for a volunteer position.

-Common volunteer places include a literacy network, homeless shelter, food pantry, animal shelter, etc. PIRC is a campus resource for volunteer and public service activities.
+Common volunteer places include a literacy network, homeless shelter, food pantry, animal shelter, etc. The Public Interest Resource Center is a campus resource for volunteer and public service activities.

 A volunteer position must meet the following conditions: